ihhub/penguinV/API_description.md

 	&nbsp;&nbsp;&nbsp;&nbsp;Flips image in one or both directions and puts result into second image of the same size.

 	**Parameters:**
-	&nbsp;&nbsp;&nbsp;&nbsp;in - first image
+	&nbsp;&nbsp;&nbsp;&nbsp;in - input image
-	&nbsp;&nbsp;&nbsp;&nbsp;out - image which in a result of image flipping.
-Height and width of result image is the same as of input image
+	&nbsp;&nbsp;&nbsp;&nbsp;out - output image which in a result of image flipping.
+Height and width of result image are the same as of input image
 	&nbsp;&nbsp;&nbsp;&nbsp;horizontal - specificator to set flip relatively to Y axis
 	&nbsp;&nbsp;&nbsp;&nbsp;vertical - specificator to set flip relatively to X axis